wolfgang101/include-mastodon-feed/README.md

 # mastodon-feed Wordpress plugin

-Plugin that provides `[mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages
+Plugin that provides a `[mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.

+The plugin is written in PHP and generates native JavaScript to fetch and render the mastodon feed.
+No special libraries needed.

 ## Table of contents
 * [Usage](#usage)